roboflow/awesome-openai-vision-api-experiments/README.md

 ## ⚠️ Limitations

-- 100 API requests per single API key per day
+- 100 API requests per single API key per day.
-- Can't be used for object detection or image segmentation out of the box, but can be used for both with Autodistill (i.e. using Autodistill's [DINO-GPT4V model](https://blog.roboflow.com/dino-gpt-4v/)).
+- Can't be used for object detection or image segmentation.
+We can solve this problem by combining GPT-4V with foundational models like GroundingDINO or Segment Anything (SAM).
+Please take a look at the [example](https://github.com/roboflow/awesome-openai-vision-api-experiments/tree/main/experiments/gpt4v-grounding-dino-detection) and read our [blog post](https://blog.roboflow.com/dino-gpt-4v).

 ## 🧪 Experiments